systemd

 Type Option

-• simple :: this option is used for standard long running processes.
-This option tells systemd it is responsible for forking the process and keeping it alive.
-This is the default option is a type is not specified.
-Note that this option should not be used if your process forks itself; instead, the forking option below should be used.
-In such a case, under this option systemd will simply exit after the process forks itself and the child process will be lost and killed (I think).
+simple:: this option is used for standard long running processes.
+This option tellssystemdit is responsible for forking the process and keeping it alive.
+This is the default option is atypeis not specified.
+Note that this option should not be used if your process forks itself; instead, theforkingoption below should be used.
+In such a case, under this optionsystemdwill simply exit after the process forks itself and the child process will be lost and killed (I think).forking:: this option should be used when it is expected that the process will fork itself (e.g. using&).
+It is expected that the parent process will exit after start-up has been completed, and the (forked) child process will continue and be tracked bysystemd.- Source: freedesktop

 Useful commands

-• Start a service: sudo systemctl start name.service
+sudo systemctl start name.service - Check service status:

 Suspension/Hibernation